CONTACT: efarseth (at) gmail (dot) com

 Farseth is the author of the book American Rock: Guitar Heroes, Punks, and Metalheads (Twenty-First Century Books).
 His writings have also appeared in Punk Planet, City Pages, The Daily Iowan, Downtown Journal, and Maximum Rock’n’Roll.

 Like my previous storefront installations, this latest body of work is part of a larger project dedicated to the democratic production and distribution of art.
 Traditional gallery spaces are a jumping-off point for a variety of grassroots media shown and distributed in public spaces.

 Images from my original collages and woodcuts are repurposed and recirculated in the form of screenprints, t-shirts (wearable, affordable art), and zines.
 Even when my artwork isn’t overtly political in its content, it is political in its process.

 My interest in “analog” collage grew from my experience making zines.
-Originally produced as photocopy art, the cut-and-paste aesthetic of zines was a direct result of artists laying out the pages by hand: a combination of line art, found art, tape, and glue sticks.
+Originally produced as photocopy art, the cut-and-paste aesthetic of zines was a direct result of artists laying out the pages by hand.
+These are the same techniques that I use to create my cut paper collages.

 Wielding a pair of scissors in lieu of a paintbrush, new hybridized images are built up from dozens of cut-paper fragments.

 Using cultural detritus of the fading “American Century,” these collage “paintings” evoke a candy-coated version of American myth-making — myths then torn apart (literally) to create new meanings.

 My relief prints mirror my collage work: cutting away excess material to reveal new shapes.